-Irene Fischer is a terminologist and specialized translator/proofreader at ABB and has been a key user of TermBANK since its introduction to ABB: “I work in the Gas-Insulated Switchgear product group, one of 11 in the High Voltage Products business unit.
+Irene Fischer was a terminologist and specialized translator/proofreader at ABB and she was a key user of TermBANK since its introduction to ABB: “I work in the Gas-Insulated Switchgear product group, one of 11 in the High Voltage Products business unit.
 There are around 5,000 employees worldwide, with 3,000 in Switzerland.
 My colleagues in Technical Communication and I have been using TermBANK since October 2015.

 “I use TermBANK constantly, every day.
 My colleagues use it depending more on their job: in R&D and Product Care they use it quite frequently, while other departments use it less.
 The best features of TermBANK are its intuitive interface, and the fact that it shows you all the information you need at a glance.
 It is also easy to handle for me as an administrator, and it allows me to see new users and recent modifications to the term base, as well as to export the term base at any time.